SUSE/suse-ai-node-ansible/README.md

 ## Inventory Example

+Identify the servers and agents that must belong to the same RKE2 cluster.

 This is an example of inventory.ini file with 3 RKE2 Servers and 2 RKE2 Agents.
 ```bash
 #inventory.ini.example